Search for a dark baryon in the $\Xi^-\rightarrow\pi^-+{\rm invisible}$ decay: Introduction

 The dark sector anti-baryon has been searched for in decays of $B$ mesons by the \textit{BABAR} experiment~\cite{BABAR1, BABAR2}.
 Complementary to this, hyperons offer the opportunity to search for the baryonic dark sector through decays into final states containing dark baryons~\cite{factory}, which appear as missing energy in a detector.
 Invisible decays of the $\lmd$ baryon have been searched for by the BESIII experiment~\cite{lmdinv}, constraining the BF of the $\lmd\ra\rm{invisible}$ decay to be less than $7.4\times10^{-5}$ at the 90\% confidence level (C.L.).
 Exploring pionic hyperon decays with invisible signatures offers access to a broader range of dark baryon masses and an improved experimental sensitivity~\cite{dark_baryons}.
 The BF of the pionic decay of the $\xim$ baryon with an invisible signature may be as large as $10^{-3}$ and is not constrained by the SN 1987A cooling bound~\cite{dark_baryons}, thus rendering it a priority target for laboratory searches.

 This Letter reports a search for a dark baryon in the two-body decay $\xim\ra \pim\inv$, where the $\xim$ candidate is identified by tagging a $\xip$ decaying to $\pip\lmdb(\ra\pb\pip)$ on its recoiling side~\cite{tag}.
 The analysis exploits around $10^7$ $\xim\xip$ hyperon pairs produced from $(10.087\pm0.044)\times10^{9}$ $\jpsi$ decays~\cite{jpsinum} collected at a center-of-mass (CM) energy of $\sqrt{s}=3.097\gev$ with the BESIII detector at the BEPCII collider.
 The charge-conjugated decay $\xip \to \pip \inv$ is not investigated in this analysis due to the dominant background from $\xip \to\pip \lmdb (\to \nb \piz)$, where the interactions of antineutrons with the detector material produce widespread showers, complicating accurate simulations and the determination of a clean control sample for corrections.
-A semi-blind procedure is performed to avoid possible bias, where approximately 10\% of the full data set is used to validate the analysis strategy.
-The final result is obtained with the full data set only after the analysis strategy has been fixed.
+A semi-blind procedure is performed to avoid possible bias, where approximately 10\% of the data sample is used to validate the analysis procedures before performing the final analysis on the full data set.